MattDelac/tiny_orm/README.md

 <!-- cargo-rdme end -->

+#### `SetOption`
+`SetOption` is an Enum that behaves similarly to `Option`.
+The main difference is that Tiny ORM will automatically exclude the fields once they are `Unset`.
+The goal is to not always push all the fields during update or create operations.
+This would avoid some potential data race condition if the local struct is out of date with what the database has.
+You can check [tiny-orm-core/src/lib.rs](./tiny-orm-core/src/lib.rs) but `SetOption` implement most of the Traits needed to automatically be used with Sqlx (Encode, Decode) as well as useful methods like `.inner(), .is_set() & .is_not_set()`.
+You can check the [`sqlite-setoption` example](./examples/sqlite-setoption/main.rs) to see it in action.

 ## Migrations
 ### From 0.1.* to 0.2.*
 In 0.2.0, the API was stabilized with the fact that